djfurman/glue-immersion-instructions/Lab 02: Orchestration using Step Functions/Create First Step Function/README.md

 After a few minutes, we can see that our State Machine completed successfully.
 Feel free to inspect the different execution tabs or selecting the task to drill down on the task details

 ![Glue job state](/static/Glue%20Jobs/Lab%203/step-functions-screenshots/lab8-1-7.png)

+You may now proceed to the [Event Driven Orchestration](/Lab%2002%3A%20Orchestration%20using%20Step%20Functions/Event%20Driven%20Orchestration/README.md) section of this lab.